Resetting Forgotten Passwords

-You can go to the Crowd 'Login' screen and request the ability to reset your password.
-This is useful when you have forgotten the password.
+You can request your password to be reset directly from the login screen.
 Crowd will send you an email message containing a unique, randomly-generated URL.
 When you click the link on that URL, you will go to a screen where you can choose your own new password.

 YOUR-CROWD-LOCATION' with the address of your Crowd server.
 (Ask your Crowd administrator for this address.)

-- You will receive an email message containing a link to a unique, randomly-generated URL.
+You will receive an email message that contains a link to a unique, randomly-generated URL of a page where you can create a new password.
 This link remains available for 24 hours.
 Click the link in the email message or copy the URL to your browser address bar.

 Password change applies to one user directory only